Rel1cx/ts-blank-eslint-parser/README.md

 # ts-blank-eslint-parser

-A custom ESLint parser for `.tsx?` files that strips out erasable TypeScript syntax (like types, interfaces, etc.) with `ts-blank-space` then passes the rest to the `hermes-eslint` parser.
+A custom ESLint parser for `.tsx?` files that strips out erasable TypeScript syntax with `ts-blank-space` then passes the rest to the `meriyah` parser.

 ## Installation